LennardKittner/HyperXCloudIIWireless/README.md

 ## Building

-To only build the cli_app on MacOS, use:
+To only build the CLI app on MacOS, use:
-`cargo build --release --bin cli_app`
+`cargo build --release --bin hyper_headset_cli`

 To build both applications on Linux, use:
 `cargo build --release`